Criticisms on the use of Prison for Immigration Detention and Further Reading

 At the outset, the CPT wishes to reiterate that, as a matter of principle, it considers that persons who have served their prison sentence should not continue to be held in prison under immigration legislation but should be transferred to an IRC.
 This is because immigration detention should not be punitive in character: it is not a sanction or a punishment.
 Therefore, persons in immigration detention should be afforded both a regime and material conditions appropriate to their legal situation.

 There has also been important research into the ways in which race, racism, immigration control and criminalisation intersect with issues of citizenship, belonging and identity.
 The deportation of so called “foreign criminals” cannot be separated from these social structures and hierarchies.
-If you want to read more on this, some places to start are:

 Last updated